skembel/picante/README.md

 Development of picante has been supported by NSERC, NESCent, the Google Summer of Code, and the Gordon and Betty Moore Foundation.

 Thanks to Jonathan Davies, Kyle Dexter, Catherine Graham, Nathaniel Hallinan, Nick Matzke, Alain Paquette, Emmanuel Paradis, Juan Parra, Dan Rabosky, and Marten Winter for feedback and bug reports.
-Thanks to R-Forge for hosting the project.
+Thanks to R-Forge for hosting the project up to version 1.5.

 News
 ----

-From version 1.6 onwards, development of picante takes place on Github.
+There was a bug in the ses.pd function in picante versions <=1.7.
+Please see [this issue](https://github.com/skembel/picante/issues/17) for more details.

 Bug reports and feature requests
 --------------------------------